greennhead/RailHeistEditor/README.md

 ## A Level Editor for UFO 50's Rail Heist.
 ### Made in Godot 4.4
-It can generate code that you can put in your rail heist mod, or alternatively you can save a json and use it with the rail heist level loader mod.
+It can generate code that you can put in your rail heist mod, or alternatively you can save a json and play it with the rail heist level loader mod.

 I in no way own UFO 50 or any of these assets.